sharminhossainbd/New-Website-Launch-Tracking-Dashboard/README.md

 ## Tools Used:
 Google Analytics, SQL, Excel.

+## Data Collection

+The data used in this report is based on real scenarios from my previous company.
+However, the figures have been modified to maintain confidentiality.

 ## Devices:
 - After the new site launch, the highest conversion on desktop (excluding the first day) was on March 30, 2018 (5.14%).
 - The highest mobile conversion occurred on March 31, 2018 (3.68%), while the first day saw a 2.7% conversion.